taskarafurkan/Potion-Craft/README.md

 # Potion Craft

-**Potion Craft** is a prototype game about mixing ingredients and crafting potions, focused on OOP principles.
+**Potion Craft** is a prototype game about mixing ingredients and crafting potions.

 ● <a href= https://taskarafurkan.github.io/Potion-Craft/> <b>Play WebGL Demo Here </b> </a> ● <br>